 - Official transcripts from all undergraduate and graduate schools attended.

-- A 250-word letter of interest stating your reasons for wanting the certificate and including a description of your relevant work experience.
+- A 1,500-word (maximum) letter of interest stating your reasons for wanting the certificate and including a description of your relevant work experience.

 - A resume.